Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 Shock Treatments: Restoring Water Quality

-Shocking a pool is commonly required:
+Shocking a pool is commonly needed:

-- After heavy usage
+- After heavy usage (parties, holidays, busy weekends)

-- When water becomes cloudy
+- When water turns cloudy

 - If strong chlorine odours develop